-mation content of the model is not very important to identify this shock.
+In Table 1.6, Appendix 1.D, we present the correlations between unanticipated productivity shocks of the variable settings.
+The results clearly indicate that the information content of the model is not very important to identify this shock.
 Between all settings the correlation is above 0.9.
 This confirms our previous result that to identify an unanticipated productivity shock mainly a measure of technology is needed.

-The correlations between news shocks identified with MRI are displayed in Table 1.D.2, Appendix 1.D.
+The correlations between news shocks identified with MRI are displayed in Table 1.7, Appendix 1.D.
 Again we find that models with SP are strongly correlated with each other and the same for cc.
 As the setting 9 contains both measures, the high correlation with 7BS of over 0.8 and the lower correlation of 0.63 with 8KS suggests that cc plays an important role and affects the news shock.
 The news shocks of 7BNW and 8KS have a high correlation coefficient of 0.93 indicating that investment does not add a lot of necessary information.
 The news shocks from the smaller models 2BP, 4BP2, 4BS and 4KS are less correlated with the shocks from larger models.
-This points to an information deficiency of the smaller models.